How To Have a Successful Yard Sale: Your Questions, Answered

 Home Organization Tips

 Should be simple, right?
 Gather your unwanted goods, put prices on them, set up some tables, and watch the dollars roll in.
 While you can certainly handle your sale this way, if you want to maximize your profits and minimize frustration, it’s going to take some pre-sale planning.
-And, lucky for you, we’ve heard some of the most popular questions — and answers — about how to have a successful garage sale.
-(Note: We’ll be using the terms ‘yard’ and ‘garage’ interchangeably throughout the article, since both locations work well for sales!)
+You may even be wondering, “What do I need for a yard sale?”
+Lucky for you, we’ve heard some of the most popular questions — and answers — about how to have a successful garage sale, and we’re going to share them with you now.
+(Note: We’ll be using the terms “yard” and “garage” interchangeably throughout the article since both locations work well for sales!)

 What Is an Estate Sale vs. Garage Sale?

 You may see signs in your neighborhood for both estate sales and garage sales.
 While they both involve selling a home’s contents, they do have their differences.
-Put simply, estate sales are usually organized by professionals and sell the entire contents of the home.
+Put simply, estate sales are usually organized by professionals, and the objective is to sell the entire contents of a home.
 These typically take place because of a significant life change, like moving into a retirement home.
 Garage sales are smaller, more casual events hosted by homeowners and featuring household items no longer wanted or needed.

-Now that you’ve chosen a day, what about the time?
+Now that you’ve chosen a day and month, what’s the best time for a garage sale?
 For the best attendance, choose a Saturday or Sunday morning between 7 a.m. and 11 a.m., when temperatures are cooler.
-If you can have a two-day sale, that’s an even better way to maximize your profits.
+If you can have a two- or three-day sale, that’s an even better way to maximize your profits.

 Make sure to check the weather forecast, too, before you set your date in stone.
+One of the most important pieces of advice on how to have a successful yard sale is to make sure the sale can actually take place.
 Your garage may provide shelter from the storm, but bad weather deters potential customers from coming out of their homes altogether.

 Supplies like packing tape, markers, posters, and more are needed for a successful garage sale.

-Use posters to advertise your garage sale around your neighborhood and to categorize sale areas (clothing, electronics, kitchenware, etc.).
+- Poster board: Use posters to advertise your garage sale around your neighborhood and to categorize sale areas (clothing, electronics, kitchenware, etc.).
+Just be sure to follow any community rules for hanging or displaying signage.

-If you’re selling fragile items, you may want to provide bubble cushioning roll and packing tape to help shoppers get their purchases home safely.
+- Packing supplies: If you’re selling fragile items, you may want to provide bubble cushioning rolls and packing tape to help shoppers get their purchases home safely.

 Posters are great for promoting your yard sale, but don’t forget to post the details online, too.